NPQ in Leading Teacher Development

 - Get practical skills to take you to the next level as a school leader.

 - Free one-to-one support and coaching.

 - Join a passionate network striving for educational equality.

-- DfE scholarship funding available to state funded schools in England.
+- DfE funding available to all state school teachers and leaders.